pyscripter/FileSystemMonitor/README.md

 # FileSystemMonitor

-A Delphi component for getting notifications about file system changes.
+A Delphi library for getting notifications about file system changes.

 ## Introduction
 Whilst there are many Delphi components for detecting changes to file system folders they suffer from serious limitations: